News

 17th January 2025

-Fostering Undergraduate Research: A Practice-Based Approach” is a new compendium of undergraduate research conducted at the TU Dublin Faculty of Arts and Humanities.
+“Fostering Undergraduate Research: A Practice-Based Approach” is a new compendium of undergraduate research conducted at the TU Dublin Faculty of Arts and Humanities.

-This Compendium presents thirteen cross-disciplinary case studies, which seek to contribute to demonstrate a better understanding of the faculty’s undergraduate research experience.
+This Compendium presents thirteen cross-disciplinary case studies, which seek to contribute to and demonstrate a better understanding of the faculty’s undergraduate research experience.

 The Hidden Scientists/Hidden Creatives student-led exhibition highlights an interdisciplinary project led by Dr Con Kennedy and details how student research returns underrepresented female scientists to the public eye.